Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/An Example Mystery Mongolian Death Worm Attack.md

 *The Natural [[History]] Museum is a large, modern complex.
 It’s divided into several wings, each with plenty of exhibition halls, offices, store rooms, and work rooms.
 Looking for things here, [[the hunters]] are going to be poking into all kinds of dark corners.*

 *The worms have split up and are looking for warm, dry spaces to nest.
-Once they find those (and finish digesting their initial meal) they’ll start hunting through the museum: they won’t need to start small, either, due to their venom.
+Once they find those (and finish digesting their initial meal) they’ll start hunting through the museum: they won’t need to start [[small]], either, due to their venom.
 Humans will be on the menu right away.
 Once they’ve eaten and grown, they’ll mate (each is hermaphroditic) and each lay a clutch of eggs.
 When those hatch, a plague of dozens of worms will spread out from the museum.*

 [[What That All Means]]